herobrinecat/bfdibranches-server/README.md

 ## Patching the game for custom server

-BFDI: Branches usually have the server set to "branchesbfdi.nfshost.com", however you can change it either by hex editor or decompiling the game and editing it.
+BFDI: Branches usually have the server set to "branchesbfdi.nfshost.com" for versions under 2.0, otherwise it would be "api.bfdibranches.com", however you can change it either by hex editor or decompiling the game and editing it.

 (**Make sure to always sign out after switching servers as the way of storing your info is not the same!**)
 ### Hex Editor